Shotts

-Shotts is a small town in North Lanarkshire, Scotland.
-It is located just 16 miles from Glasgow.
-The town has a population of about 8,840.
+Shotts is a town in North Lanarkshire, Scotland.
+It is located 16 miles (25 kilometres) from Glasgow and has a population of about 8,840.
 A local story has Shotts being named after the legendary giant highwayman Bertram de Shotts, though toponymists give the Anglo-Saxon scēots ("steep slopes") as the real source of the name.

 Shotts is the home of the world famous Shotts and Dykehead Caledonia Pipe Band, 16-time winners of World Pipe Band Championships.

 Industrial history

 Until 1457 Shotts was part of the Lanarkshire parish of Bothwell under the designation of "Bothwell-muir".
 Groome related that the pre-reformation church of Bertramshotts is mentioned in a papal bull in 1476.
-The parish, one of the largest in Lowland Scotland at 10 miles long and 8 miles wide, was sometimes called Shotts but officially it was known as Bertram Shotts.
+The parish, one of the largest in Lowland Scotland at 10 mi long and 8 mi wide, was sometimes called Shotts but officially it was known as Bertram Shotts.

 In 1830s the principal owners of the land were the Duke of Hamilton, Sir Thomas Inglis Cochrane of Murdoston MP, the Right Honourable Dowager Lady Torphichen, and Robert Carrick Buchanan Esquire of Drumpellier.

 Shotts was known for its mining and ironworks.
 The Shotts Iron Company was first established in 1801 and provided employment for Shotts and the surrounding area for 150 years, and was eventually wound up in 1952.
 These were developed when transport by canal and railway became possible.
 By the late 1800s the ironworks had grown to the extent that the village slogan was "Shotts lights the world", as gas lamp standards made here were exported throughout the British Empire and beyond.
 In the years leading up to World War II there were 22 coal mines in the area, but Northfield Colliery, the last of these, closed in the 1960s.

 In 1956 Cummins Engine Company Ltd opened a factory in Shotts, occupying a former textile mill.
 It was referred to as the Wren's Nest and was their first manufacturing facility outside of the United States, specialising in high-speed diesel engines and a new type of engine used in railway passenger trains.
 The factory was expanded again in 1980 in a rationalist/ functionalist design by Ahrends, Burton & Koralek so distinctive that it was Category A listed.
 In its Statement of Special Interest Historic Environment Scotland state that is it is "considered to be one of most significant and important examples of large industrial buildings in later 20th century Britain".
 The factory closed in 1996 with the loss of 700 jobs.